shsagir/play-area-sync/docs/app-uni.md

 ## Target audience

 The Universal Stack is, well, universally usable.
 Everyone should be able to use the Universal stack out-of-the-box.
 It's a good start for developers new to the cloud to get their feet wet without having to learn a bunch of new technologies and workflows.
-In short: the target groups is everybody.

 ## Specs, limits, purpose